CURRENT INTERNATIONAL PROJECTS

 Balkan Express is a network where cultural experts and integrated socially engaged practices join forces to mobilize the cultural sector in the Balkans, Central and Eastern Europe as well as beyond, to encourage the exchange and collaboration and, finally, to develop sincere supporting relations between culture and society.

-Projekt 3C 4 Incubators – Culture, Creative and Clusters for Incubators (3C 4 Incubators) represents a continuation of the Sostenuto project.
-3C 4 intents to contribute to the promotion of cultural and creative sector as a factor of territorial development and economic and social innovation.
+Project 3C 4 Incubators – Culture, Creative and Clusters for Incubators (3C 4 Incubators) represents a continuation of the Sostenuto project.
+3C 4 Incubatora intents to contribute to the promotion of cultural and creative sector as a factor of territorial development and economic and social innovation.
 The project runs from September 2013 to January 2015 and is supported by European Regional Development Fund.

 The project Sostenuto aims at reinforcing the competitiveness and the capacities of economic and social innovation from the cultural and creative sector in the Med space by accompanying its transformation towards new economic and social models.